-(A) RSC may purchase home modifications only if they are necessary to enable the consumer to engage in an acceptable employment outcome or to participate in a vocational rehabilitation service provided under an individualized plan for employment that leads to an acceptable employment outcome.
+(A) OOD may purchase home modifications only if they are necessary to enable the consumer to engage in an acceptable employment outcome or to participate in a vocational rehabilitation service provided under an individualized plan for employment that leads to an acceptable employment outcome.

 (B) Home modifications shall only be made to a consumer's primary residence.
 "Primary" means the home from which the consumer would usually leave to go to work.